Latency (engineering): Packet-switched networks

-Network latency in a packet-switched network is measured as either one-way (the time from the source sending a packet to the destination receiving it), or round-trip delay time (the one-way latency from source to destination plus the one-way latency from the destination back to the source).
+Network latency in a packet-switched network is measured as either one-way (the time from the source sending a packet to the destination receiving it), or round-trip delay time (the one-way latency from the source to the destination plus the one-way latency from the destination back to the source).
 Round-trip latency is more often quoted, because it can be measured from a single point.
-Note that round trip latency excludes the amount of time that a destination system spends processing the packet.
 Many software platforms provide a service called ping that can be used to measure round-trip latency.
 Ping uses the Internet Control Message Protocol (ICMP) echo request which causes the recipient to send the received packet as an immediate response, thus it provides a rough way of measuring round-trip delay time.
 Ping cannot perform accurate measurements, principally because ICMP is intended only for diagnostic or control purposes, and differs from real communication protocols such as TCP.
 Furthermore, routers and internet service providers might apply different traffic shaping policies to different protocols.
 For more accurate measurements it is better to use specific software, for example: hping, Netperf or Iperf.

 However, in a non-trivial network, a typical packet will be forwarded over multiple links and gateways, each of which will not begin to forward the packet until it has been completely received.
 In such a network, the minimal latency is the sum of the transmission delay of each link, plus the forwarding latency of each gateway.
 In practice, minimal latency also includes queuing and processing delays.
-Queuing delay occurs when a gateway receives multiple packets from different sources heading towards the same destination.
+Queuing delay occurs when a gateway receives multiple packets from different sources heading toward the same destination.
 Since typically only one packet can be transmitted at a time, some of the packets must queue for transmission, incurring additional delay.
 Processing delays are incurred while a gateway determines what to do with a newly received packet.
 Bufferbloat can also cause increased latency that is an order of magnitude or more.
 The combination of propagation, serialization, queuing, and processing delays often produces a complex and variable network latency profile.

 Latency limits total throughput in reliable two-way communication systems as described by the bandwidth-delay product.